yu8muraka3/DeepNogizaka/README.md

 Deep Nogizaka
 ====
-"Deep Nogizaka" tell you who is similar to a member in Nogizaka46, when you upload your face picture to this application.
+DeepNogizaka will decide which members of Nogizaka 46 resemble you, when you upload your face image to this application.

 ## Description

-This application contains a model based on deep learning with face images of members of Nogizaka46 that is a Japanese idol group.
-By using this model, it decides which members are similar to you.
+This application contains a model based on deep learning with face images of members of Nogizaka46.
+By using this model, it decides which members resemble you.

 ## License